hoodiecrow/ConsTcl/README.md

 }
 ```

-`pep` started out life as parse-eval-print, and I never changed the name.
-It
+`pep` was named after the sequence parse-eval-print, and I never changed the
-reads and evals an expression, and prints the result.
+name.
+It reads and evals an expression, and prints the result.

 ```
 proc ::pep {str} {